lschierer/RUT/packages/luke/20061208/responding-to-an-attack-on-motherhood.md

 ---

-title: Responding to an attack on motherhood
+title: "Responding to an attack on motherhood"
 date: 2006-12-08 22:22:42
 tags:
   -  morality-religion